 The Dean's list recognizes students whose term grade point average is 3.50 or higher.
-Recipients of this distinction will be recognized by the Office of the Associate Dean of Academic Affairs, following the semester in which they qualified.
+Recipients of this distinction will be recognized by the Dean following the semester in which they qualified.
 The semester final grades from each Dean's List recipient are annotated, as well as the student's permanent academic record at Kentucky College of Optometry.
 Students who earn a grade of F, W, or I during the semester are excluded from consideration for the Dean's List.
 Students on academic probation will also not be eligible.